virtualmin/cloudmin.com/content/docs/Virtualization/about.md

     Since many applications don’t require the full capacity of physical systems, virtualization optimizes the use of resources.

 ### Virtualization types

-Virtualization technologies vary in how they handle isolation, resource allocation, and kernel usage, which impacts performance and flexibility.
+In previous versions, Cloudmin supported multiple virtualization technologies like Xen and some other.
+However, starting with Cloudmin 10, the focus has shifted entirely to KVM due to its integration into the Linux kernel, robust performance, and broad industry support.

+**KVM**:
-   - **Pros**: High isolation, flexibility with disk and file systems, and the ability to use different kernels.
+- **Pros**: High isolation, flexibility with disk and file systems, and the ability to use a standard Linux kernel.
+Widely supported and well-integrated with modern hardware virtualization extensions.
-   - **Cons**: Higher RAM and CPU usage per system.
-Unused resources in one system remain unavailable to others.

-### Which virtualization type to use

-- **KVM**: Ideal for systems requiring full virtualization and a standard Linux kernel.
-While resource-intensive, it supports modern hardware features and offers a robust solution for most use cases.

-- **Xen**: Ideal for environments that prioritize efficiency and lower overhead, especially when the guest OS can be optimized for paravirtualization.
-Xen also supports full virtualization when required, making it flexible for diverse workloads.
+- **Cons**: Slightly higher resource overhead compared to container-based solutions.

+### Hardware and configuration requirements

+- **CPU virtualization support**: Ensure your system’s BIOS/UEFI settings enable Intel VT-x or AMD-V extensions.
+- **Sufficient resources**: Have enough RAM, disk space, and ideally set up LVM for efficient virtual disk management.
+- **Bridged networking**: A network bridge is typically required so virtual machines can share and manage host networking resources.

+### Getting started with KVM

+For detailed steps on setting up KVM hosts, configuring bridging, and managing virtual machines, refer to the [KVM Virtualization](/docs/virtualization/kvm/).